AlgoTradingHub/theplatform-book/source/queries.md

 o)
 ```

-It’s strongly recommended to attach attributes to a field before the join.
+It's strongly recommended to attach attributes to a field before the join.
 If there is no appropriate attribute, query engine will build a temporary one every time the query is executed.

 Multi-column joins are also supported.
 The same logic of building indices beforehand/in-time is applied here.